Problem Description

 Space and Time Complexity

-Time Complexity: O(n), where n is the number of digits in num.
-Space Complexity: O(1), as we are using a constant amount of space.
+Time Complexity: O(n), where n is the number of digits in the number (n is small based on the constraints).

 Solution